How To Save Money on Airfare: Seat Sale Buying Strategies

 Plan Your Trips Ahead of Time

-Seat sale promo travel dates are usually 3 to 6 months in advance, which means you also need to plan for your trip that much ahead of time.
+Seat sale promo travel dates are usually 3 to 6 months in advance.
+This means you also need to plan for your trip that much ahead of time.

 Invite Some Friends Along